Richard G. Burke (Imperial Chief Rabban)

 Burke was born in Endicott, New York, and moved to Atlanta after graduating from college.
 From 1979 to 1988, he worked as a systems consultant for NCR and Texas Instruments, where he specialized in accounting systems, voice recognition and artificial intelligence systems.
 After that, he worked as an IT consultant.

-Burke and his wife, Judy, have been married for 27 years.
-They enjoy spending time with their three married children and eight grandchildren, ages 13 to 20.
-Burke and his wife have dedicated their lives to raising awareness of Shriners International and Shriners Hospitals for Children since their granddaughter, Leah, received care for burn injuries at Shriners Hospitals for Children — Cincinnati in 2002.
+Burke and his wife, Judy, have been married for 30 years.
+They enjoy spending time with their three married children and eight grandchildren, ages 16 to 23.
+Burke and his wife have dedicated their lives to raising awareness of Shriners International and Shriners Children’s since their granddaughter, Leah, received care for burn injuries at the Shriners Children’s location in Cincinnati in 2002.